rerdavies/pipedal/docs/index.md

 <i>v0.1.5-beta</i>

 Use your Raspberry Pi as a guitar effects pedal.
-PiPedal allows you to control and configure your guitar effects via a web interface, using your phone, tablet, or computer.
+Configure and control PiPedal with your phone or tablet.

 PiPedal running on a Raspberry Pi 4 provides stable super-low-latency audio via external USB audio devices, or internal Raspberry Pi audio hats.